sttoracle/ORACASB/README.md

 ![](images/CASB/01-please-wait-screen.png)

+Use the credentials for the Salesforce tenant that has been assigned to you during the workshop.
+Upon log in, you will be asked to confirm that you want to grant access to the Oracle CASB Cloud Service:

+> If you signed-up for your own Salesforce account use the credentials for the user you created in the Prerequisites section's step 3 in the instructions above.

-> NOTE: Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
+>NOTE: Once logged in, Salesforce may ask you to verify your identity by sending a code to the email address used to sign-up.
 If so, retrieve the one-time verification code from your email.
 This will not be required if you follow these instructions as part of a workshop where you recieved an assigned Salesforce Developer account.

-Upon log in, you will be asked to confirm that you want to grant access to the Oracle CASB Cloud Service:

 ![](images/CASB/01-grant-access.png)

 > This is part of the Salesforce Authorization code OAuth flow that CASB utilize to gain authorization, (OAuth Access Token) to access the relevant Salesforce APIs it will use to integrate with Salesforce.

 Click the *Allow* button to allow the access.
 You will be redirected back to the Oracle CASB Cloud Service.

+Navigate to "*Applications*" using the Navigation Bar on the left of the CASB UI .

 ![](images/CASB/clock-icon.jpg) CASB will now start the initial data collection for the new application .
 You can expect this initial data collection to complete within 30 to 120 minutes.
 While the initial data collection is taking place, the application will be tagged with the “*NEW*” banner in the application list.